jalomas7/simply-typed-universal-bus/README.md

 ## Error handling

-Errors can be handled in one of two ways; either through a global error handler that is applied to every error encountered during `emit` or `emitAsync`, or by checking the return values of `emit` or `emitAsync`.
+Errors can be handled in one of three ways; either through a global error handler that is applied to every error encountered during `emit` or `emitAsync`, by checking the return values of `emit` or `emitAsync`, or by providing the `onError` listener option.

 ### Global error handling